 The business world needs to shift to make all people — introverted and extroverted — feel more comfortable and working within their best capacity.

-Introverts know they are talented and great at their job, but many of them feel the need to fit into a mold that was not made for them.
+Introverts know they are talented and great at their job.
+But many of them feel the need to fit into a mould that was not made for them.

 Instead, introverts need to be given the space and ability to shine through with their inherent talents.
 Here’s the evidence of how introverts can use their skills to make the working world a better place.

 Solitude used to be commonly associated with innovation.
 When scholars discovered or created the next big invention, it was normally after isolating themselves in the woods or a home.

 They would come out declaring their brilliance.
 And no one saw their solitude as strange or irregular behaviour.
 It was just accepted as a way to process and think clearly.

 Yet in our working world solitude is often synonymous with the antisocial.
 The people that aren’t willing to collaborate, or aren’t willing to share a space with others.
 Of course, this couldn’t be farther from the truth.